AndreiWavelet/TR-WCOMM/README.md

 ### Low Power Features

 The device features a low power oriented design.
 The SD Card can be turned off by a transistor to save power, and the microcontroller will go to low power stop mode when in idle state, waking up every 3 seconds, listening for any data for 1 second, and then going low power again.
-The NRF24L01+ Transceiver was choosen for being design-proven, flexible and, most important, low power.
+The NRF24L01+ Transceiver was choosen for being design-proven, flexible and, most importantly, low power.